 This section for Phase 2 was updated in 2023.
 Please refer to the Phase 2 Plan Amendment.

-Amendment.
-Wilderness Place District
+Wilderness Place District connect these to Wilderness Place.
+A new street and bridge over Goose Creek will improve

-Wilderness Place District is a stable employment area, with a mixture of technical offices and light industrial uses.
-Buildings range from one- story to fourstories.
-The proposed office-industrial land use will allow more density and greater flexibility in types of office uses.
+Wilderness Place District is a stable employment area, with a mixture of techgreater flexibility in types of office uses.
 This district (or Old Pearl or Pearl Parkway districts) may be a feasible location for a green technology park.
 In the longer term, high-density residential may be developed along Goose Creek.